gracejadamiec/portfolio-landing-page/readme.md

 ## Description

 This is a demonstration of the concepts I've learned in my first week of Epicodus.
-It will be used to evaluate my comprehension of the skills and concepts demonstrated in class
+It will be used to evaluate my comprehension of the skills and concepts demonstrated in class.

 ## Setup/Installation Requirements

 * Clones the Repo from GitHub to your local machine
 * Open the index.html in your browser
 * Using the terminal us command cd portfolio-landing-page to get into the     directory
 * Open Atom using the command Atom .
 * View the code in Atom